-Jordan is one of the few countries among PISA participating countries in which girls performed significantly better than boys in mathematics.
-Jordan results in PISA resemble those in Trends in International Mathematics and Science Study (TIMSS).
-In 1999, the first time Jordan participated in TIMSS, gender differences were small and not statistically significant, even though the differences of 6 score points were in favor of girls.
-This gender gap increased in the subsequent cycles, 2003, 2007, and 2011.
-In each 2006; and (b) it has been noted that females tended to perform better on conventional mathematical items related to textbook context, whereas males were better in solving mathematical items which relate to actual life or cannot be solved using familiar algorithms (Gallagher & De Lisi, 1994; Harris & Carlton, 1993).
+This study was also motivated by two observations: (a) the lack of published demonstrations of Jordanian gender equality in international surveys such as PISA, given that Jordan first participated in this survey in 2006; and (b) it has been noted that females tended to perform better on conventional mathematical items related to textbook context, whereas males were better in solving mathematical items which relate to actual life or cannot be solved using familiar algorithms (Gallagher & De Lisi, 1994; Harris & Carlton, 1993).
 Therefore, females may be disadvantaged on large-scale assessments because it is unlikely that these assessments will closely resemble classroom assessments (Linn & Hyde, 1989).
 However, according to the statistics gathered by the MOE in Jordan it seems that the gender gap in mathematics is reversed, in favor of the girls.
 Therefore, it is important to further investigate this gender gap in a non-curriculum based international assessment to explore the magnitude and the direction of the existing differences.